graphile/graphile.github.io/src/pages/postgraphile/smart-tags.md

 ```

 Note that this will only work with a single composite type.
 If your computed
-function returns a `SETOF` composite type, you will need to use an `ARRAY` and
+function returns a `SETOF` composite type one option is to use an `ARRAY` and
 the
 [connection-filter plugin](https://github.com/graphile-contrib/postgraphile-plugin-connection-filter).